3.1. Learning Objectives¶

 rviz to open RViz.
 Add a Image Topic in the Display window, and make sure to match the image topic to the topic Name in the Camera Helper node, or in this case

 If your depth image only shows black and white sections, it is likely due to somewhere in the field of view has “infinite” depth and skewed the contrast.
 Adjust your field of view so that the depth range in the image is limited.

-This tutorial introduces camera and all the associated synthetic data rostopics.
+This tutorial introduces how to publish camera and perception data in ROS.